NCATSTranslator/ReasonerAPI/ImplementationGuidance/Specifications/pathfinder_query_specification.md

 }
 ```

-The query graph should not have any edges.
+* Note: The query graph should not have any edges.

 ## Knowledge and Auxiliary Graphs

 The Knowledge Graph in the message should have nodes and edges listed as usual.
-These would correspond to whatever nodes and edges are required to construct the paths between the subject and object nodes of the query graph path.
-The nodes and edges both follow the same rules as all other queries, although for the sake of brevity, the example below does not contain all of the required information typically found in a valid knowledge graph node and edge, such as knowledge level or source.
+These correspond to whatever Nodes
+and Edges are required to construct the paths between the subject and object nodes of the Query Graph Path.
+The Nodes
+and Edges both follow the same rules as all other queries, although for the sake of brevity, the example below does not
+contain all the required information typically found in a valid knowledge graph node and edge, such as knowledge
+level or source.

 ```
 "knowledge_graph": {